 The University and the Union agree that all employees have the right to be free from domestic violence.
 The University recognizes the importance of providing timely and flexible assistance and support to employees experiencing domestic violence.
 Such assistance and support must be specific to individual needs.
-Accommodation and support that may be considered include but are not limited to leaves of absence under various provisions of this Collective Agreement and access to campus and community support, including Human Resources, the Employee Family Assistance Program (EFAP), and the Sexual Violence Prevention and Support Centre.
+Supports that may be considered include, but are not limited to, leaves of absence under various provisions of this Collective Agreement, short-term emergency housing, assistance in finding longer-term housing, and access to campus and community support, including Human Resources, the Employee Family Assistance Program (EFAP), and the Sexual Violence Prevention and Support Centre.